kontent-ai/management-sdk-net/README.md

 ### Importing assets

-Importing assets using the Content Management API is usually a 2-step process:
+Importing assets using the Management API is usually a 2-step process:

 1. Uploading a file to Kentico Kontent.
 1. Creating a new asset using the given file reference.